tripledio/tripledio.github.io/_posts/2024-03-27-cost-of-efficiency.md

 ## Efficiency trade-offs

 While I think efficiency is on its own a good thing, even a goal worth pursuing, it does have its trade-offs.
-Trade-offs we need to be aware of so that we don't just end a conversation because something makes the efficiency argument.
-Because there is more to life then achieving maximum efficiency.
-If fact, there probably wouldn't be any life is everything was efficient...
+Trade-offs we need to be aware of so that we don't just end a conversation because someone makes the efficiency argument.
+Because there is more to life than achieving maximum efficiency.
+In fact, there probably wouldn't be any life is everything was efficient...

 ### Mother Nature

 Let's leave the world of IT for a minute and take a look at mother nature.

-In nature not everything is efficient.
+In nature, not everything is efficient.
 If we take a look at how cells evolve, in plants as well in animals, this happens in a non-deterministic way.
 It is not set from the beginning what a cell will become.
-Cells are capable to of evolving on a wide spectrum.
-Though it would be more efficient in the short term if each cell is ascribed a function from the start, in the long term this comes at a cost.
-It would hinder the organisms ability to **adapt** at to external changes.
+Cells are capable of evolving on a wide spectrum.
+Though it would be more efficient in the short term if each cell is ascribed to a function from the start, in the long term this comes at a cost.
+It would hinder the organism ability to **adapt** to external changes.
 By being suboptimal, inefficient on the small scale (cells), nature has become resilient at the larger scale (organisms).

 ![Cells](/img/posts/efficiency/cells.jpg){:width="800px"}
 Cells are optimized for adaptableness, not efficiency {: .center-img-text }

 An ant colony is also an example of this.
-There is build in redundancy by tasks and roles of course.
+There is built-in redundancy by tasks and roles of course.
 But even when we simply observe the route an individual ant takes, this isn't efficient.
 However, for the colony as a whole this inefficiency gives resiliency by having multiple routes and options for food.

 ![Ants](/img/posts/efficiency/ants.jpg){:width="800px"}
 Inefficiency in the small yields resilience in the large.